gsamokovarov/rspec-xunit/README.md

 end
 ```

-The assertions provided by `rspex-xunit` follow the pattern `assert_:matcher`,
+The assertions provided by `rspec-xunit` follow the pattern `assert_:matcher`,
 where `:matcher` is a name of standard RSpec matcher.
 This way, every matcher
-you expect from RSpec is already available in `rspex-xunit`. 🎉
+you expect from RSpec is already available in `rspec-xunit`. 🎉

 We even support block matchers like: